brodo/friendly-vector-format/README.md

 ## Values

 ## 1. Ergonomic
-VL is easy to read and to write FVF using a text editor.
+It is easy to read and to write FVF using a text editor.

 ## 2. Simple to implement
 It is simple to implement renderers and parsers for FVF.